 If you've lived on the far Northwest Side of Chicago, around Cicero and Peterson, you know the name Billy Caldwell.
 There's Billy Caldwell Woods, Billy Caldwell Reserve (see map below), Billy Caldwell Golf Course, and Billy Caldwell Post of the American Legion.
 And, of course, Caldwell Avenue.
 The Chicago neighborhood named "Sauganash," in the Forest Glen community, was named for William "Billy" Caldwell Jr. He claimed "Sauganash" was his given Potawatomi name.

-Billy Caldwell is a figure of legend, but was a real person.
-Untangling his story has kept historians busy for nearly two hundred years.
+Billy Caldwell is a figure of legends but was a real person.
+Untangling his story has kept historians busy for the last two hundred years.

-William Caldwell Jr. was born near Fort Niagara, in upper New York, on March 17, 1780.
-He was the natural son of a British army officer and a Mohawk princess (woman of high order in a tribe).
-There's some evidence that Billy’s first name was actually Thomas.
+William "Billy" Caldwell Jr. was born near Fort Niagara, in upper New York, on March 17, 1780.
+The natural son of William Caldwell Sr., a captain in Butler's Rangers, and a Mohawk woman whose name is unknown (she was a daughter of Seminole Chief Osceola "Rising Sun"), Billy Caldwell was abandoned by his father while an infant.
+There's some evidence that Billy was baptized as Thomas.